 The Constitution provides that presidential terms begin and end at noon on January 20, so something had to be done to satisfy the constitutional requirement.
 Thus, Reagan was inaugurated in a private White House ceremony on Sunday the 20th.
 His public inauguration occurred the next day, on Monday the 21st.
 Chief Justice Warren Burger administered both oaths.

 The calendar was not the only hiccup that year.
 The weather wouldn’t cooperate, either.
-As it would turn out, January 21, 1985 was the coldest inauguration day on record.
+As it turned out, January 21, 1985, was the coldest inauguration day on record.
 At noon on Inauguration Day, it was only 7° F!
 You won’t be surprised to hear that the ceremony was moved indoors.

 Also pretty unsurprising?
 Reagan cracked a joke about the situation in his inaugural speech.

 “We stand again at the steps of this symbol of our democracy,” he told the assembled crowd, “well, we would have been standing at the steps if it hadn’t gotten so cold.”
 As the crowd laughed, he concluded: “Now we’re standing *inside* this symbol of our democracy.”